alljoyn/extras-webdocs/docs/contribute/project-lifecycle.md

 The Working Group is a meritocratic organization that follows open source best practices to produce code within the scope of the policy as set by the Technical Steering Committee and the Board.
 Project Committers make decisions within the Working Group, and elect the Working Group Chair as a leader and to represent the Working Group on the Technical Steering Committee.

 ## Overview

-Projects are the most fundamental units of organization within the Alliance.
+Projects are the most fundamental units of organization within the AllSeen Alliance.
 They are code-driven, meritocratic open source projects that produce features and functionality within the scope of the policy as set by the Technical Steering Committee and the board.